raelmoliveira/explorer-d2-fixing-bugs/README.md

-# 🚀 Rocketseat Explorer - D2 - Fixing Bugs
+# 🚀 Rocketseat Explorer - D2 - Challenge: Fixing Bugs

 - This challenge was part of Rocketseat's Explorer program and made me fix a broken HTML and CSS code for a static website.